VektorTech/quiz/README.md

 # Quiz App (WIP)
 A MERN Stack Application for creating, sharing and playing quizzes.

+## About
+This is a personal project to further aid my learning about the react ecosystem.

 ## Features
 - Create quizzes & save them to draft
 - Publish quizzes to website